Park Lane Complex by Nic Lee Wins Bronze in A' Interior Design Awards

 About A' Design Award

-The A' Interior Space, Retail and Exhibition Design Award is a prestigious international competition that celebrates excellence and innovation in interior design.
-Welcoming a diverse range of participants, from visionary designers to influential brands, the award provides a platform for showcasing creativity and gaining global recognition.
-Entries undergo a rigorous blind peer-review process, with a panel of design professionals, industry experts, journalists, and academics evaluating each submission based on pre-established criteria.
-By participating in the A' Design Award, designers have the opportunity to demonstrate their superior capabilities, inspire future trends, and contribute to the advancement of the interior design industry.
-Ultimately, the A' Design Award aims to recognize and promote exceptional products and projects that benefit society and contribute to creating a better world through the power of good design.
-Interested parties may learn more about the A' Design Awards, explore jury members, view past laureates, and take part with their projects at https://interiorcompetitions.com
+The A' Interior Space, Retail and Exhibition Design Award is a prestigious international competition that recognizes and promotes excellence in interior design.
+Welcoming entries from visionaries, leading agencies, innovative companies, renowned manufacturers, and influential brands, the award provides a platform for showcasing creativity and gaining global recognition.
+The competition is organized annually across all industries, with participation open to entries from all countries.
+Now in its 16th year, the A' Design Award follows a rigorous blind peer review process, where projects are evaluated by an expert jury panel based on pre-established criteria.
+The ultimate aim of the A' Design Award is to acknowledge and celebrate remarkable achievements that advance and benefit society, contributing to the creation of a better world through the power of good design.
+By recognizing these pioneering designs on an international stage, the A' Design Award not only honors the creative minds behind them but also promotes a global appreciation for the principles of good design, driving forward the cycle of inspiration and advancement in the field of interior design.

 Makpal Bayetova